11 Sources

 Copy Link

-A groundbreaking study published in Frontiers in Communication has revealed that certain AI prompts can generate up to 50 times more CO₂ emissions than others, shedding light on the significant environmental impact of advanced artificial intelligence technologies 1.
-The research, conducted by a team from Hochschule München University of Applied Sciences in Germany, evaluated 14 different large language models (LLMs) varying in size from 7 to 72 billion parameters 2.
+A groundbreaking study published in Frontiers in Communication has revealed that advanced AI reasoning models can produce up to 50 times more CO₂ emissions than their more concise counterparts when answering the same questions 1.
+This finding sheds light on the significant environmental impact of increasingly sophisticated artificial intelligence technologies.

 Source: ScienceDaily